Ambasador Spotlight “Jose Pedraza”

 How did you get into the Industry?
 Surveying is one of the oldest professions and they need technology to perform their work

-Funny Fact about the company?
-UPG the dynasty – Run now by a fourth generation Bright
+Funny Fact about the you: UPG the dynasty – Run now by a fourth generation Bright

 Favourite piece of kit and why?
 Trimble TSC7.
 It’s the conductor of an orchestra of hardware solutions.